This is the tenth in our series on common Power BI mistakes.

 If the chart isn’t vital to the analysis required, and merely supports or enables further explanation it can be moved to an alternative or drill through page.

 When comparing data from different time periods, be creative about how you display this — perhaps with an icon, conditional formatting or through a KPI chart.
 You don’t have to display the previous value, the difference to the current value and the % change all at once.
-Find out which is the most relevant to your stakeholder and perhaps display the other two in a pop-up tooltip or by using reference labels
+Find out which is the most relevant to your stakeholder and perhaps display the other two in a pop-up tooltip or by using reference labels.

 If you have a large amount of key metrics, consider the use of bookmarks or field parameters to switch between them.

 In Figure 2, I have cleaned up the page from Figure 1 using these principles.
-Some of the information has been assessed as secondary and take off, some charts have been merged into one and the KPIs have been trimmed significantly.
+Some of the information has been assessed as secondary and taken off, some charts have been merged into one and the KPIs have been trimmed significantly.
 Any information lost from this page will be found elsewhere in the report so that it is still accessible.

 Wrapping Up